liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - Long day at work 11 hours
   - Still managed an hour of ASP.NET MVC Learning
-  - Separation of duties for the Model view and controller Liam Statham
+  - Separation of duties for the Model view and controller

+### Day 69: March 10, Wednesday

+**Today's progress**:
+  - More MVC learning
+  - Application start and configuration (notes)
+  - more emphasis on separation of duties

+Liam Statham